Why is my left arm bigger than right arm?

-- Sit on a preacher’s bench or lean on a bench adjusted to armpit height.
-Grab the dumbbell with an underhand grip and rest your arm on the bench, stopping just below the armpit.
+- Sit on a preacher’s bench or lean on a bench that has been adjusted to armpit level.
+With an underhand grip on the dumbbell, rest your arm on the bench, stopping just below the armpit.

-- When your forearms are perpendicular to the ceiling, stop and squeeze your biceps.
+- Stop and squeeze your biceps when your forearms are perpendicular to the ceiling.

-Incline dumbbell curls are ideal for targeting the long head of the biceps.
+Incline dumbbell curls are great for targeting the biceps’ long head.

 How to do:

-- Slowly curl a dumbbell, allowing only the forearm to move.
+- Curl a dumbbell slowly, only allowing the forearm to move.